 Before the final send off I dedicated a whole chapter to the topic of monetization.
 I’ll be sharing with you how to find your pricing rates and put together your media kit with great examples.
 We will talk about how to reach out to companies, negotiate prices and the important topic of disclosing a partnership.

 You will see this is a well rounded course giving you all the insights you need.
 Head over to the course now.
-Or sign up for free tips and tricks:

 Here is also a short video summarizing this topic for you: